Job Description - Specialist, Faculty Evaluation Description View created on 08/23/2014

 Supervisor, Faculty Evaluation

-To assist in the tracking, maintenance, and processing of faculty evaluations.
+To provide assistance and oversight of the faculty evaluation processes including tracking, maintenance, and processing of faculty evaluations.

 Description of Duties and Tasks

 Essential duties and responsibilities include the following.
 Other duties may be assigned.

 Scans evaluation forms, verifies responses, researches errors.
 Oversees the work of others and checks the exactness and quality of scanned evaluation records.

 Researches and problem solves issues related to processing evaluations, software and hardware used in scanning and evaluation processing and storage.
 Assists others with using evaluation software programs.